When the Same Coefficients Reach Different Places: Asymmetric Realizability in Transplanting Tokenizers across Large Language Models: Experimental Settings

-\paragraph{Operator-matched shared-basis designer (alternative transplant operators).} To study whether the breaker token can be designed for \emph{alternative} shared-basis transplant operators beyond OMP, we use an OMP-like shared-basis designer that explicitly simulates the target operator (FOCUS~\cite{dobler2023focus}, CLP~\cite{ostendorff2023efficient}, or WECHSEL~\cite{minixhofer2021wechsel}) during optimization.
-The designer first selects the top $K{=}32$ shared anchors by cosine similarity to the target base direction and forms an operator-specific anchor mixture: for FOCUS/WECHSEL it uses a softmax with temperature $\beta{=}10$, while for CLP it uses a nonnegative normalization.
+\textbf{Operator-matched shared-basis designer (cross-operator validation).} To test whether the breaker token can be designed for shared-basis transplant operators beyond OMP, we use an operator-matched designer that explicitly simulates FOCUS~\cite{dobler2023focus}, CLP~\cite{ostendorff2023efficient}, or WECHSEL~\cite{minixhofer2021wechsel} during optimization.
+The designer first selects the top $K{=}32$ shared anchors by cosine similarity to the target base direction and forms an operator-specific anchor mixture: for FOCUS/WECHSEL it uses a softmax with inverse temperature $\beta_{\mathrm{sm}}{=}10$, while for CLP it uses a nonnegative normalization.
 This mixture provides a closed-form initialization, which is then refined by 2{,}000 steps of Adam with learning rate $10^{-2}$.
-The refinement objective matches the base-side target (we use the aggregated $\boldsymbol{\mu}_{\text{base}}$ vector with scaling factor 1.0) while regularizing donor-side innocuity via (i) a penalty on projection onto a donor PCA subspace and (ii) a norm-preservation term that discourages atypical donor embedding norms; the combined donor regularizer is weighted by $\lambda$ (reported in the table).
+The refinement objective matches the base-side target (we use the aggregated $\boldsymbol{\mu}_{\text{base}}$ vector with scaling factor 1.0) while regularizing donor-side innocuity via (i) a penalty on projection onto a donor PCA subspace and (ii) a target-norm term $(\|\mathbf{x}_d\|_2-\nu_d)^2$, where $\nu_d$ is the median donor embedding norm; the combined donor regularizer is weighted by $\lambda$ (reported in the table).
 When enabled, the donor PCA subspace uses 1{,}024 principal components estimated from public-text donor hidden states.

-\paragraph{SER evaluation.} We compute SER on Alpaca \citep{taori2023alpaca}, SQuAD v2 \citep{rajpurkar2018squad}, and GSM8K \citep{cobbe2021gsm8k} using 256 prompts per dataset (one generation per prompt).
+\textbf{SER evaluation.} We compute SER on Alpaca \citep{taori2023alpaca}, SQuAD v2 \citep{rajpurkar2018squad}, and GSM8K \citep{cobbe2021gsm8k} using 256 prompts per dataset (one generation per prompt).
 Generations use nucleus sampling with temperature 1.0 and top-$p$ 0.9, up to 256 new tokens.
 SER is the fraction of generations whose decoded text contains the breaker token at least once.

-\paragraph{Utility evaluation.} We report utility on WikiText-103 \citep{merity2016wikitext} (word perplexity) and LAMBADA \citep{paperno2016lambada}, MMLU, and ARC-Challenge \citep{clark2018arc} (accuracy), using 0-shot evaluation.
+\textbf{Utility evaluation.} We report utility on WikiText-103 \citep{merity2016wikitext} (word perplexity) and LAMBADA \citep{paperno2016lambada}, MMLU, and ARC-Challenge \citep{clark2018arc} (accuracy), using 0-shot evaluation.
 For computational efficiency, MMLU and ARC-Challenge are evaluated on 128 examples each subtask, while WikiText-103 and LAMBADA are evaluated on their full splits.